bjnord/coding_practice/advent-2022/day-09/README.md

 > before, so you might want to visually compare your simulated rope to the
 > one above.

-Sure enough, by implementing a state dumper and comparing, I found a place where my code had the wrong tail motion, but by coincidence ended up with the same number of visited positions for the two puzzle examples.
+Sure enough, by implementing a state dumper and comparing visually, I found a place where my code had the wrong tail motion, but by coincidence ended up with the same number of visited positions for the two puzzle examples.

 ...or was that not a coincidence, but sociopathic design on the part of the puzzle author? ;)